 Morley and Dunlop Crybaby are both wah pedals used by guitarists.
 Here is a comparison of their differences and similarities.

-- Morley wah pedals have a distinct shape, with a built-in treadle for easy control.
+- Morley wah pedals have a custom shape, with a built-in treadle for easy control.
 Crybaby wah pedals have a more traditional design, with an external foot-operated treadle.

 - Both options have features like adjustable sweep range and tone shaping capabilities.
 Morley wah pedals often have extra features like switchable modes and LED indicators.